 TECHCOLLEGE is one of the largest providers of vocational education and training (VET) in Denmark.
 We offer initial vocational education and training (IVET) programmes for young people who would like to qualify for a profession from our wide palette of choices on offer – ranging from motor mechanic, to hairdresser and IT supporter.
 We offer in-service training and re-training for employees in the industry and for unemployed individuals, and we provide technical upper secondary education.

 TECHCOLLEGE has approximately 3200 full time students and around 600 employees.
-Our tuition facilities comprise several addresses:
+Our tuition facilities comprise seven addresses:

 Øster Uttrup Vej 1